|

 The long road to the role.
 An encouragement.

 The long road to the role.
 An encouragement.
-A blog post for all those who have a hard time with the role.
+A blog post for anyone who is struggling with the role.

 | Author: Lena Grüb, S2S Pro-Team

 It happens that you capsize while paddling.
-More often in some people, less so in others.
-Even as a child, I didn't want to get my head wet under any circumstances – and that hasn't changed 😉 to this day.
-In the past, my parents tried to choose the rivers according to my ability.
-And they did a really good job of that.
+More often for some people, less often for others.
+Even as a child, I didn't want to get my head wet under any circumstances - and that hasn't changed to this day 😉.
+My parents used to try to choose the rivers according to my ability.
+They managed to do that really well.

-When they slowly gave me the assessment of what I could paddle themselves, I started to lift places that they would have thought I could do.
+When they slowly started to give me their own assessment of what I could paddle, I started to lift places that they would have thought I could.
 Above all, my little sister Anne was braver and I admired her for daring to paddle there.

-Even though it annoyed me a bit that my little sister sailed many places and rivers in front of me (😘), paddling was already a lot of fun for me back then.
+Even though I was naturally a bit annoyed that my little sister paddled many places and rivers before me (😘), I really enjoyed paddling even back then.

 What my little sister also mastered before me was the Eskimo roll.
-Actually, we learned the role more or less at the same time in the winter in the swimming pool.
-It capsized for the first time shortly afterwards at Easter and rolled up without any problems.
-For me, it was to be another five years until my first Whitewater Roll last.
-This was basically not a problem, because (although I was paddling a lot) I only capsized once a year.
+We actually learned the roll more or less at the same time in winter in the swimming pool.
+She capsized for the first time shortly afterwards at Easter and rolled up without any problems.
+It was to take me another five years before my first Whitewater Roll .
+That wasn't really a problem because I only capsized once a year (although I paddled a lot).

 ca. 2001 on the Isar